 HO230 HONORS SEMINAR (1).
 This course is designed to enrich the student's educational experience through intellectually challenging and interesting topics.
 This course is not normally offered in the regular curriculum and is based on faculty expertise and interest.
 May be repeated when topics vary.
 Taught Pass/No Pass.
-Prerequisite: GL125H or GL325H.
+Prerequisite: GL131H.

 HO231 MEDIATION TRAINING (1).
 This course explores all phases of the mediation process through exercises, short lectures, group discussions, and role-playing sessions.
 Taught Pass/No Pass.
-Prerequisite: GL125H or GL325H.
+Prerequisite: GL131H.